cubee-cb/linux-vr-compat/README.md

 - Traffic Jams

 ## Curiosites
-Stuff I don't expect to work but try anyway.
+Stuff I don't expect to work but try anyway, because why not?
 - OVR Toolkit
     - Desktop sits on the loading screen indefinitely with the text "Task Scheduler is broken."
     - Nothing happens in VR.